 Since we have covered what I don’t recommend, let’s move on to what I do.
 First, get your own hosting!
 Probably the most popular options are Blue Host and SiteGround.
 Both of these are inexpensive options for starting out, and really great for new bloggers.

-SiteGround in particular is extremely user friendly as well.
+Blue Host in particular is extremely user friendly as well.
 They have wonderful customer service and prices starting at $3.95 a month!
 You can even purchase your domain name directly through the site as well.
 I like that you can basically do everything in one place and have all of your blogging startup needs met.
 They make it really easy to set up your site as well.
-With simple WordPress integration, and help from their reps you will have your site up in no time flat!
+With one click WordPress integration, a free domain name for a year, free SSL, and 24/7 help from their reps you will have your site up in no time flat!

 Make It Pretty

 Okay, so this is really more of a personal preference, but once the site is up, you can look into getting themes!
 I started with a free theme, which is a wonderful option if you are just starting out.
-If you want something a little bit more amped up though, you have a whole host of purchasing options.
+If you want to be a professional blogger and set yourself apart from the crowd..
+There are a whole host of amazing purchasing options for custom themes!

 You can purchase a large number of themes from sites like StudioPress.
 I personally use the Genesis framework for my blog.
 With this, you will need to purchase Genesis and then purchase a compatible theme.
 These are one time purchases though and honestly, I think they are totally worth it!
 Having a really nice theme that is optimized for search engines and mobile browsing will help make you look more professional as a blogger.
 It sill also simply be more attractive to companies who are checking out your site and debating on working with you.